 What’s a change?

-In context of this principle, a change is the difference between the existing (or not) and the desired behavior or the outcome of execution.
-For example, right now the system I am working on only allows pictures to be shown on the product page, but I want to display videos there too.
+In the context of this principle, a change is a difference between the existing (or not) and the desired behaviour or the outcome of execution.
+For example, right now the system I am working on only allows pictures to be shown on the product page, but I want to display videos there, too.

 What’s a responsibility?

-So a responsibility is a part of the entire system (e.g. a module) that has only one job in context of a given business logic.
+Responsibility is a part of the entire system (e.g. a module) that has only one job in the context of a given business logic.
 It can consist of many coordinated classes, each responsible for a part of the problem.
 It still does only one thing, though, so when a change needs to be done, it should affect only a single piece of the entire solution.

 The following quote from a more recent publication of Robert C. Martin, couldn’t word this principle any clearer: